Monday, April 1, 2024

 In the case of Warren Buffett's investment in Coca-Cola, he is able to recover his original purchase price in dividends alone, every two years.
 Even if Coca-Cola goes to zero tomorrow, he has generates a substantial returns from dividends alone, which have flown to Berkshire's coffers, and have been invested in a variety of businesses that will benefit Berkshire Hathaway's shareholders for generations to come.

-Over the past decade, Coca-Cola has managed to increase dividends by 5.70%/year, equivalent to dividend payments doubling every eight and a half years.
+Over the past decade, Coca-Cola has managed to increase dividends by 5.10%/year.
 This is much better than the raises I have received at work over the past decade, despite the fact that I have routinely spent 55 - 60 hour weeks at the office.

 Relevant Articles: